lgvv/unusernotificationcenter-requestauthorization-blocking-simulation/README.md

-# Investigating Rare Concurrency Failures in UNUserNotificationCenter’s RequestAuthorization on iOS
+# Investigating Rare Bugs in UNUserNotificationCenter’s RequestAuthorization on iOS

 This repository demonstrates a rare issue observed when using UNUserNotificationCenter.current().requestAuthorization on iOS.<br>